Team

 Operations Manager

 Sam Dodd has been a literature sector arts administrator for over a decade, coming to us with experience from The Poetry Society, First Story, Prison Reading Groups, Free Word, and English PEN.
-Sam is also a writing mentor for Arkbound specialising in working-class, queer and female voices, a landworker at Spitalfields City Farm, and a trustee for Spread the Word writer development agency.
+Sam is also a writing mentor for Arkbound specialising in working-class, queer and female voices, and a landworker at Spitalfields City Farm.
 She co-founded and then project managed intergenerational community engagement life writing project, CityLife Stories, from 2014 to 2024.

 What I do: